kishanpatel789/kp_data_dev_site/content/posts/024_ProcessJSONWithjq.md

 ]
 ```

-Since the `students` key has an array as its value, the `.students` filter returns an array.
+The `.students` filter returns the array associated with the `"students"` key.
 To return each element of the array as a separate JSON object, use the array iterator `.[]`.
-Here we use the `.students[]` filter.
+For example, the snippet below uses the `.students[]` filter.
 Note how the output is no longer an array; it's 3 separate JSON objects.
 (There's no enclosing brackets `[]` or commas between the objects.)

 ```bash
 > jq '.students[]' hogwarts.json